Chuckleberry-Finn/pz-translator/README.md

 | [**PyInstaller**](https://pypi.org/project/pyinstaller/) <sup><sub>6.11.1+</sup></sub>         | Packages the Python script into a standalone executable.
 <br/>

-## How to use
+## How to Use (Complex)

-Run the `pzTranslate.exe` which is a PyQt
+In any CLI (cmd), run `repository/pz-translator/translate.py` with any relative path to any directory you want processed.<br/>

-run `repository/pz-translator/translate.py` with any relative path to any directory you want processed as a parameter, additionally skip over B41 directories using `-no41`
+Additionally skip over B41 directories using ` -no41`

 **Example Parameters:**